data-apis/scipy-2023-presentation/paper.rst

 ..
 Average timings for scikit-learn's `LinearDiscriminantAnalysis` `fit()` and
 .. `predict()` on a random classification with 400,000 samples and 300
 .. features, and `scipy.signal.welch()` on 50,000,000 data points.
 Times
-.. compare the averages from NumPy to Torch CPU, Torch GPU, and CuPy backends.
+.. compare the averages from NumPy to PyTorch CPU, PyTorch GPU, and CuPy backends.
 ..
 The SciPy timings additionally compare a strictly portable implementation
 .. and an implementation with library-specific performance optimizations.
 ..
 Benchmarks were run on an Intel i9-9900K and NVIDIA RTX 2080.